Is this really tar? What is asphalt?

 What are the benefits to becoming a Museum Member?

-The Page Museum is part of the Natural History Family of Museums along with the Natural History Museum of Los Angeles County and the William S. Hart Museum.
+The La Brea Tar Pits Museum is part of the Natural History Family of Museums along with the Natural History Museum of Los Angeles County and the William S. Hart Museum.
 Membership benefits extend to all three museums and include free admission, a subscription to our member’s publication the Naturalist, a 10% discount in the museum stores, discounts on programming, invitations to member-only events, and much more.
 There are multiple levels of membership and benefits vary with each level.

 Is the Museum open every day?

 We are open from 9:30 am - 5 pm every day except for: